MichaelBell/tinyQV/README.md

 - MSTATUS - Only MIE and MPIE implemented
 - MISA - read only
 - MTVEC - not implemented and non-standard behaviour.
 On reset pc is set to 0x0, traps set pc to 0x4, interrupts to 0x8
-- MIE & MIP - TBI, intend custom interrupts only to give granularity, might implement MTI if there's room for a timer.
+- MIE & MIP - Custom interrupts only to give granularity, might implement MTI if there's room for a timer.
 Custom interrupts:
 ```
     16 - triggered on rising edge of in0 (cleared by clearing bit in MIP)
 	17 - triggered on rising edge of in1 (cleared by clearing bit in MIP)